scverse/scvi-tools/README.md

 # Analysis of single-cell omics data

-scvi-tools is composed of models that perform many analysis tasks across many omics:
+scvi-tools is composed of models that perform many analysis tasks across single- or multi-omics:

 - Dimensionality reduction
 - Data integration